seancorfield/depstar/README.md

 ## Classpath

-`depstar` walks the classpath to find resources to add to the JAR:
+`depstar` computes a classpath from the system and project `deps.edn` files (and, optionally, the user `deps.edn` file) and then walks that classpath to find resources to add to the JAR:

 * For each directory on the classpath, the contents of that directory are copied (recursively) to the output JAR as individual files.
 * If `:jar-type :thin` (via the `hf.depstar/jar` exec-fn), JAR files on the classpath are ignored, otherwise (`:jar-type :uber`, via the `hf.depstar/uberjar` exec-fn), each JAR file on the classpath is expanded and its contents are copied to the output JAR as individual files.
 * Other types of files on the classpath are ignored (a warning is printed unless the file is on the excluded list, see below).

-As of `depstar` 2.0, the classpath is computed from the system and project `deps.edn` files.
-If `:repro false`, the user `deps.edn` file is also used. _This is intended to correspond to the CLI's `-Srepro` option that ignores the user `deps.edn` file._ If you need to adjust that classpath, based on aliases, you can supply a vector of aliases to the `:aliases` exec argument of `depstar`.
+By default, only the system and project `deps.edn` files are used (as if the `:repro true` option is provided). _This is intended to correspond to the CLI's `-Srepro` option that ignores the user `deps.edn` file._ If the `:repro false` option is provided instead, the user `deps.edn` file is also used.

+If you need to adjust the computed classpath, based on aliases, you can supply a vector of aliases to the `:aliases` exec argument of `depstar`.

 For example, you can add web assets into an uberjar by including an alias in your project `deps.edn`: